niinavi/Jarjestelmaprojekti/documents/contents.md

 ## 3.1.1 Architecture <a name="architecture2"></a>

 Salt design is basic master/client model.
 Salt runs as deamons or background processes on servers.
+Master and minion are communication with ZeroMQ databus, where master publish commands and minions check if there are events for them to fullfill.
+Master check whether all required minions have done required actions.
+Minions also send data back to master using another port. (source )

 ![Salt acrhitecture](https://raw.githubusercontent.com/niinavi/Jarjestelmaprojekti/master/documents/pics/salt_architecture.png)